LLNL/HPC-Tutorials/posix/what_is_a_thread.md

 * Is "lightweight" because most of the overhead has already been accomplished through the creation of its process.

 Because threads within the same process share resources:
-* Changes made by one thread to shared system resources (such as closing a file) will be seen by all other threads.
+* Changes made by one thread to shared system resources (such as closing a file) will be seen by all other threads
-* Two pointers having the same value point to the same data.
+* Two pointers having the same value point to the same data
-* Reading and writing to the same memory locations is possible, and therefore requires explicit synchronization by the programmer.
+* Reading and writing to the same memory locations is possible, and therefore requires explicit synchronization by the programmer